AbhayaShankar/portfolio/blogPosts/introduction-to-websockets.md

 Ex.
 If you have had your fair share of food and you would want to go now.
 You ( client ) will close this channel and the connection will be closed If the Shop owner wants to close the shop, then he will terminate the channel and the connection will be closed.

 ![Web Socket Connection Working](/blogs/introduction-to-websockets/websocket-connection.png)

+## 🤩 Congratulations!
+You did it 🔥🔥

+Great!
+You have successfully completed this comprehensive blog on web sockets.
+You deserve a toast 🥂.
+Now you can proceed with some new ideas to create a chat App using web sockets.
+If you have been following up and have created something, make sure to showcase your project connect with me on [LinkedIn](https://www.linkedin.com/in/abhayashankar/).

+Here's the **LINK** to the new blog for how to create and start working with web sockets.